etalab/datagouvfr-pages/pages/udata/4/introducing-udata-4.md

 We heard this and we will try to produce more documentation and give more visibility on our technical choices, hence this post.
 We also [revamped our main documentation](https://udata.readthedocs.io/en/stable/) quite a bit.
 A much needed [focus on the new metrics (Matomo) collection system](https://www.data.gouv.fr/fr/pages/udata/3/udata-3-usage-metrics-explained) has been written too.

+ If you're interested in udata 4, you can join the community to discuss architectural changes or get started with udata 4 at https://github.com/opendatateam/udata/discussions/2724.

 **We believe we need a vibrant and responsive community in order for those efforts to be successful.** It can be pretty frustrating producing those efforts in the dark.

 **That's why we need your help!** Our first step is opening Github discussions on the udata project.
 If you're using or are interested in udata, **[please come and comment on this discussion](https://github.com/opendatateam/udata/discussions/2721)**.
 Tell us how you're using it, what you're expecting from the community and are willing to give back...
 Also feel free to [open a new discussion](https://github.com/opendatateam/udata/discussions/new) if you want to reach out for something broader than a specific udata technical issue (plugins, governance, migration, installation...).